Rajeshwari892/bash-scripting/README.md

 4)  git commig -m "msg Name" :  Adding Msg to the commit / changes that you made .
 5)  git push                 :  Your changes will be pushed to the repo.

 ### PS: Ensure you are inside the repo to executre the git commands  ; We will perform clone once and pull multiple times
 ### tests

+Git:
+ working directory-> staging-> local repo-> server( git hub or gitlab)

+git branch: to check which branch we are on git checkout -b feature/abc-123 ->  remote repo got reated on server taking main as reference git add-> staging git commit -m " " -> local repo git push branchname -> goes to server on main branch default git push origin feature/abc-123 -> push to a remote repo. raise pull request get it reviewed and approved
+Merge the changes to main
+git checkout main-> checkout to main